Surrey Family Mediation

 There were 232,000 marriages and civil partnerships in England and Wales in 2023.
 That’s an 8% decrease on the previous year.
 Civil partnerships have increased too according to the Office of National Statistics.
 Most of these are opposite sex partnerships.
 Read more…

-By Daniel Bester, 1 month1 month ago
+By Daniel Bester, 4 months4 months ago

 News